Interview with DR. Letychevskiy: Math Modeling and Sustainable Token Economy

 G: Interesting, interesting.
 You know, as I’m not a mathematician but for me, that’s clear that it will help.
 Because usually how it starts – what I see: oh, let’s have 10 million tokens and unlock it during some period.
 And then it will be fine!

 A: Maybe it will lead to impossible initial values, and maybe you will never reach such results.
 But you understand!

 G: Good, today we are here to talk not about belief and hope, but about real stuff – what we can think of and try to make, and even predict something.

 Okay then.
 But you’ve talked about backward modeling.
 What are the tools, approaches, or methods you use to help people that make the token economies, do a real thing?

 A: It was known as a subject domain as symbolic execution.
 Forward and backward symbolic execution was found at the beginning of the century.

 It also contains other kinds of formal methods.
-For example, algebraic matching – a very interesting thing.
-Because in the token economy it can be a risk when some people are the fraud and they can do some malicious actions, some attacks to get a profit from the token economy.
-Like in the double-spending consensus algorithms, like Sybil attack and something like this.
+For example, algebraic matching – is a very interesting thing.
+Because in the token economy, it can be a risk when some people are the fraud and they can do malicious actions, some attacks to get a profit from the token economy.
+Like in the double-spending consensus algorithms, like the Sybil attack and something like this.
 It can be also possible in a smart contract, Re-Entrancy, and other attacks.

-We have token economy, behavior, and we have an attack.
+We have a token economy and behavior, and we have an attack.
 We should check whether this attack is reachable.
 And if it is possible for each condition.
 Also, there are a number of other formal methods.
 And we’ve created an algebraic server – we use it for the analysis of the behavior.

 Every subject has behavior.
 So token economy is also a subject and it has a behavior.